mcabane/CSU-Senior-Project/docs/Proposal.md

 Outline of Future Research Efforts
 ----------------------------------
 Features
-*Research the type of appointments and maintenance that often get forgotten
+*   Research the type of appointments and maintenance that often get forgotten

 UX/UI
-*Complete User-Interface Programming Course
+*   Complete User-Interface Programming Course
-*Research successful task management tools
+*   Research successful task management tools
-*Determine ways to have customization
+*   Determine ways to have customization

 Development
-*Learn more about frameworks like React.js and Ruby on Rails *Learn best ways to create illustrations for web applications *Research Email API and how to implement
+*   Learn more about frameworks like React.js and Ruby on Rails
+*   Learn best ways to create illustrations for web applications
+*   Research Email API and how to implement

 Deployment
-*Research more into deployment options like Fly.io
+*   Research more into deployment options like Fly.io

 Schedule
 --------

-(Update the dates and add your tasks by replacing the examples.
-Remove this note.)

 *   Spring 2025 - CSCI 497
     -   January 26 - Brainstorm ideas